 Occupations and Workforce

-Unlike some cities, Harris isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harris are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harris is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harris is a city of sales and office workers, professionals and managers.
 There are especially a lot of people living in Harris who work in office and administrative support (17.20%), management occupations (10.09%) and teaching (8.03%).

 Setting & Lifestyle